jxmils/HealthInformation/design.md

 ## Control Issue
 ### Login Issues
 So far, we have only encountered one control issue.
 That was figuring out how to store the user log in.
 Using an external Google database, we were able to implement user login and identification.
-It simplified the process of needing another database within application. <br>
+It simplified the process of needing another database within application to store the user login information and authentification. <br>
 <br>